paridhisaboo/myPersonalSite/README.md

 # myPersonalSite

-My personal portfolio — a starry, hand-illustrated corner of the internet for my software, my playlists, and my (large) bookshelf.
+My personal portfolio — a starry corner of the internet for my software, my playlists, and my (large) bookshelf.

 🔗 **Live:** https://paridhisaboo.github.io/myPersonalSite/